RickyHu50/Pangenome_building/README.md

 # Pangenome building pipeline

-This handy pipeline is a reference-based pangenome building pipeline, which developed based on the publication of "The pangenome of an agronomically important crop plant Brassica oleracea".
-It will be expected to be used to construct the pangenome and explore the genetic variations in the plant/crop species.
+This handy pipeline is a reference-based pangenome building pipeline, which developed based on the publication of "The pangenome of an agronomically important crop plant Brassica oleracea" [usage examples](https://hub.github.com/#developer).
+This tool can be used to construct the pangenome and explore the genetic variations in the plant/crop species.

 There are five main steps in these pipeline: